 If a ratepayer does not pay the rates on his or her property council may commence legal action against the ratepayer to recover the outstanding amount.
 If council takes such legal action the ratepayer will be liable for the legal costs associated with the action.
 If rates instalment, are not paid on or before they fall due, the council may impose a penalty not exceeding 10% of the amount owing, and charge a daily interest rate determined by the council.

 What happens if I don’t pay my rates?

 If rates are not paid for a period exceeding three years, the council may sell a property to recover the unpaid rates.
-The council can sell it by public auction or by direct sale.
+Council can sell it by public auction or by direct sale.

 Application For Boat Shed Remission 2020 - 2021 (0.2 MiB) Change Of Address Form (0.1 MiB) Direct Debit Alteration (0.1 MiB) Direct Debit Cancellation (0.1 MiB) Direct Debit Request (0.2 MiB) Financial Hardship Assistance Policy And Application Form (1.1 MiB) New Owner Details Notifications (38 KiB) Payment Arrangement For Rates Account (0.1 MiB) Pensioner Application For Rates Remission 2020-2021 (0.2 MiB)